-The Company's securities are reviewed for impairment in accordance with ASC No. 320-10-35.
-If such assets are considered to be impaired, the impairment charge is recognized in earnings when a decline in the fair value of its investments below the cost basis is judged to be Other-Than-Temporary Impairment (OTTI).
+For the years ended December 31, 2018 and 2019, the Company's securities were reviewed for impairment in accordance with ASC No. 320-10-35.
+According to this standard, if such assets were considered to be impaired, the impairment charge was recognized in earnings when a decline in the fair value of its investments below the cost basis was judged to be Other-Than-Temporary Impairment (OTTI).
 Factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
-Based on the above factors, the Company concluded that unrealized losses on its available-for-sale securities for the years ended December 31, 2017, 2018 and 2019 were not OTTI.
+Based on the above factors, the Company concluded that unrealized losses on its available-for-sale securities for the years ended December 31, 2018 and 2019 were not OTTI.